-Ph.D. in Counselor Education
+PhD in Counselor Education

 |Counselor Education at a glance:|

-You are expected to develop competencies for leadership and instructional roles in counselor education and supervision, advanced counseling practice, and research.
-Although students are provided training in teaching, assessment, supervision, research, and intervention, the basic intent of the program is to enhance students' already established knowledge, skills, and ethical standards in the field of counseling.
+You are expected to develop competencies for leadership and instructional roles in counselor education and supervision, advanced counseling practice and research.
+Although you are provided training in teaching, assessment, supervision, research, and intervention, the basic intent of the program is to enhance your already-established knowledge, skills and ethical standards in the field of counseling.

 Interaction among students is encouraged since many students have years of experience.
 At UB, we understand that much learning comes through peer interaction.
 The program stresses research and counseling and includes skills training as the model for preparation.

 The minimum requirement, stated by the UB Graduate School, for the PhD in counselor education is 72 credit hours beyond the baccalaureate degree.
 At least 48 of the hours must be taken at UB.
 Dissertation credit is not included in the minimum standard.

 You can enter the program from varied backgrounds.
 Your program will be based upon the preparation you have, and you and your advisor will select courses that meet your individual needs.
 This may mean taking some master's level courses and nearly always results in a program in excess of 72 hours beyond the bachelor's degree.